AlkaMotors/AM32-MultiRotor-ESC-firmware/README.md

 https://am32-invite.herokuapp.com/

 Etiquette: Don't ask to ask and please wait around long enough for a reply - sometimes people are out flying, asleep or at work and can't answer immediately.

+## Contributors
+A big thanks to all those who contributed time, advice and code to the AM32 project.\
+Hugo Chiang (Dusking)\
+Micheal Keller (Mikeller)\
+ColinNui\
+Jacob Walser

+And for feedback from pilots:\
+Jye Smith\
+Markus Gritsch

+(and many more)